openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 types.
 This allows result types to be more generic or specific as long as it is compatible with the inferred type.

-Separately, StableHLO specification will be updated to cover bounded types for all the relevant ops.
+Separately, the StableHLO specification will be updated to cover bounded types for all the relevant ops.

 ## (P3) get\_dimension\_size / set\_dimension\_size ops